spin-itn/spin-itn.github.io/docs/training/sc3/sc3_overview.md

 ## Accommodation

-During the SPIN Short Course, you will stay at ...
+During the SPIN Short Course, you will stay at the hotel rooms in the conference venue.
+You do not need to reserve the rooms yourself, this will be part of the registration process.
 {: style="text-align: justify;"}